Matuidi completes Inter Miami switch

+Blaise Matuidi has completed his move to MLS side Inter Miami on a free transfer from Juventus.

-France midfielder Matuidi, who played a key role as Didier Deschamps' team won the 2018 World Cup, left Juve after three years with the Serie A giant.
+France midfielder Matuidi, who played a key role as Didier Deschamps' team won the 2018 World Cup, left Juve on Wednesday after three years with the Serie A giants.

 Matuidi had another season left to run on his deal with Juve, but the Italian champions agreed to terminate the remainder of his contract.